 Make Sure the House Smells Good

 It is not necessary to bake cookies or a pie every time someone is coming to see the home, but it should smell good inside the house as much as possible.
 If there are odd smells, buyers may not be as interested in buying the home.
-But sellers can reduce problems with smells by keeping everything clean but there are also other easy ways of freshening up a home so it smells good before buyers come to see it.
-Here are some of them:
+Sellers can reduce problems with smells by keeping everything clean, but there are also other easy ways of freshening up a home so it smells good before buyers come to see it.
+Here are some ideas: